quarkslab/kdigger/README.md

-  dig         Use all buckets or specific ones help        Help about any command ls          List available buckets or describe specific ones
+  dig         Use all buckets or specific ones help        Help about any command ls          List available buckets or describe specific ones version     Print the version information

 Flags:
   -h, --help            help for kdigger
   -o, --output string   Output format.
-One of: human|json. (default "human")
+One of: human|json. (default "human") -w, --width int       Width for the human output (default 140)

 Use "kdigger [command] --help" for more information about a command.
 ```